 If you were arrested on aggravated or armed robbery charges, you should not hesitate to reach out and contact a Fort Bend criminal defense lawyer.
 These are not minor cases that will fade away in time.
 If your rights are not relentlessly protected, you could be stuck facing a lifetime of penalties, including up to 99 years in the Texas Department of Criminal Justice.
 These should not be taken lightly; you should not entrust your future into the hands of an inexperienced or apathetic defender.
 Turn to my firm where you can find persistent criminal defense paired with a lifetime of preparation for my role as a defense lawyer.

-Learn more about me by clicking here, or contact my firm to schedule your consultation.
+To learn more contact my firm to schedule your consultation.

 State v.
 AA DISMISSED

 State v.
 AL DISMISSED (BOTH CASES)